Managing Resources and Impacts Across Political Lines

 Ecosystem managers face these challenges by addressing the whole ecosystem, including preserving individual components and their relationships and linkages between them.
 Maintaining healthy, functioning ecosystems preserves species more effectively than do emergency measures to bring back threatened species from the brink of extinction.

 The Greater Yellowstone Network (GRYN) was established by the National Park Service Inventory and Monitoring Program in 2000 to help enhance the scientific basis for stewardship and management of natural resources in Bighorn Canyon National Recreation Area, Grand Teton National Park (including John D. Rockefeller, Jr. Memorial Parkway), and Yellowstone National Park.
 The GRYN is one of 32 units nationwide that group some 270 national parks into networks based on geographic similarities, common natural resources, and resource protection challenges.
-This collective approach to inventory and monitoring helps to facilitate collaboration and information sharing between the parks and with other natural resource management agencies and interests.
-For more information about this program, visit www.nps.gov/im/gryn/
+This collective approach to inventory and monitoring helps to facilitate collaboration and information sharing between the parks and with other natural-resource management agencies and interests.

 The Rocky Mountains Cooperative Ecosystem Studies Unit brings together the region’s best scientific talent and scholarship to help manage resource problems across social, cultural, economic, political, and environmental arenas.
-The Rocky Mountains Cooperative Ecosystem Studies Unit conducts research, education, and technical assistance on both agency specific issues and on issues concerning areas of mixed ownership.
-This information is made available to those who need it, including land managers, and political and industry leaders.
-For more information about this program, visit www.cfc.umt.edu/cesu.
+The Rocky Mountains Cooperative Ecosystem Studies Unit conducts research, education, and technical assistance on both agency-specific issues and on issues concerning areas of mixed ownership.
+This information is made available to those who need it, including land managers and political and industry leaders.

-The Great Northern Landscape Conservation Cooperative is an alliance of conservation partners with common landscape conservation goals for building ecosystem resilience within the Great Northern geographic area, extending from the Columbia Basin, Rocky Mountains, and Sage Steppe of the Interior West in the United States and Canada.
+The Great Northern Landscape Conservation Cooperative is an alliance of conservation partners with common landscape conservation goals for building ecosystem resilience within the Great Northern geographic area, which encompasses the Columbia Basin, Rocky Mountains, and Sage Steppe of the Interior West in the United States and Canada.
 The partnership shares data, science, and capacity and works across boundaries and jurisdictions.
 The cooperative links local resource needs with national conservation priorities.
-For more information about this program, visit greatnorthernlcc.org.